sampence0/loan-repayment-model/README.md

 The data used in this project is provided by Home Credit Group and can be downloaded from this link:
   - https://www.kaggle.com/competitions/home-credit-default-risk/data.

-This link contains several csv files with applicant and bureau information, which are all merged with the main 'application_train' dataset which is used as the final set for training and validation.
+This link contains several csv files with applicant and bureau information, which are all merged with the main 'application_train' dataset.
+The training dataset is split into train and validation sets that are used to evaluate the performance of the model.

 ## Usage
 1. Download the data from the Kaggle competition page and place it in the working directory of 'feature_engineering.ipynb' and 'my_functions.py'